Rakeshkumarsahugithub/brand-campaigns/README.md

-Wobb Web App is a modern, responsive platform designed to bridge the gap between brands and influencers.
-This web application serves as a centralized hub where influencers can discover, apply, and track marketing campaigns with ease.
+Wobb is an influencer marketing platform that connects influencers with brands for collaboration opportunities.
+Influencers can browse and apply to campaigns that suit their niche, collaborate with brands, and get rewarded through various payout types like barter, refunds, and fixed pay.

 ## 🌟 Key Features